Kung Te-cheng: Political career

-The Japanese offered him the position of puppet Emperor of China in 1937, but Kung declined the offer.
+The Japanese offered him the position of puppet Emperor of China in 1937, but Kong declined the offer.

-In January 1938, Kung fled the Japanese invasion of Shandong to Hankou.
+In January 1938, Kong fled the Japanese invasion of Shandong to Hankou.
 The Japanese blew up his Sacred Mount Taishan residence.
-Premier H. H. Kung, also a descendant of Confucius, greeted Duke Kung Te-cheng as he arrived.
+Premier H. H. Kong, also a descendant of Confucius, greeted Duke Kong Te-cheng as he arrived.
 TIME magazine addressed him by the title "Duke Kung", and referred to his residence as the "ducal seat".

-In response to talk of Japanese offers to make him "ruler of China", Kung said: "I have never even been approached by the Japanese!
+In response to talk of Japanese offers to make him "ruler of China", Kong said: "I have never even been approached by the Japanese!
 I consider myself at the orders of the Chinese Government.
 I am a patriot, ready to take up arms and fight the Japanese as soon as I reach the age of military service—that is 18 years... my wife is expecting a child."

 He was a member of the National Assembly of the Republic of China from 1946 to 1991 and helped draft the 1947 Constitution of the Republic of China.
 From July 1956 to April 1964 he was Director of National Palace Museum in Taipei.
-Kung served as President of the Examination Yuan from 1984 to 1993.
+Kong served as President of the Examination Yuan from 1984 to 1993.
 He was a senior adviser to the President of the Republic of China from 1948 to 2000.